ponderware/mooncatparser/readme.md

 ## Official MoonCat Generation Library for the MoonCatRescue Ethereum Smart Contract
 -----

-This library exports a single function `mooncatparser` which takes a 5 byte hex cat id and returns a 2D array of hex color values, or null for transparency.
+This library exports a single function `mooncatparser` which takes a 5 byte hex cat id and returns a 2D array of hex color value strings, or `null` for transparency.

 -----